jf647/aws-metadata-export/README.md

 Tags are not exported through EC2 instance data, so the EC2 API must be used to fetch them.
 As such, the IAM permission `ec2:DescribeInstances` must be available via an IAM instance profile and role.

+If you wish to use the gem on a node without an IAM instance profile, you can pass `export_tags: false` to the export method or `--no-tags` to the CLI, in which case only the metdata that can be fetched from the metadata endpoint will be exported.

 ## ENVIRONMENT VARIABLES